 Red is currently working on a manuscript called From the City on the Hill to Sin City, which focuses on the explosion of Las Vegas tourism between 1900-1960.
 In addition to teaching, Red is currently researching the history of New Orleans’ artists, performers, and other culture makers.

 Producer Courtney Hermann is an independent documentary filmmaker and educator from Portland, Oregon.
 Courtney produced the award-winning documentary Standing Silent Nation, which aired nationally on PBS’s Emmy-award winning documentary series, P.O.V.
 Praised by The New York Times, the documentary was featured at the Smithsonian Institution’s Museum of the American Indian in Washington, D.C., and won the audience award at several film festivals, including the Sedona International Film Festival.
+She is currently Co-Producing the documentary work-in-progress, Crying Earth Rise Up.

 Co-Producer and Assistant Director Gwen Lis is an independent documentary filmmaker and currently owns a videography company in New England.
 As one of the two Sissy Butch Brothers, Gwen produced “Gurlesque Burlesque,” a highly acclaimed series of extraordinary burlesque shows culminating the time, energy, and magic of its performers and Chicago’s queer community.
 Gwen is currently directing and producing Foodie Fatale, a web series that follows its host Jocelyn Ruggiero (La Divina Cucina), through an intimate look at women in food, and All Things Pass, an independent documentary about a controversial genocide investigator who battles between rage and hope to create a community sanctuary of peace in Western Massachusetts.